Karen Armstrong: Reception

 Armstrong was described by philosopher Alain de Botton as "one of the most intelligent contemporary defenders of religion", who "wages a vigorous war on the twin evils of religious fundamentalism and militant atheism".
 The Washington Post referred to her as "a prominent and prolific religious historian".
 Laura Miller of Salon described her as "arguably the most lucid, wide-ranging and consistently interesting religion writer today".
-Juan Eduardo Campo, author of the Encyclopedia of Islam (2009), included Armstrong among a group of scholars who currently conveyed a "more or less objective", as opposed to polemical, view of Islam and its origins to a wide public.
-After the September 11 attacks she was in great demand as a lecturer, pleading for inter-faith dialogue.
+Juan Eduardo Campo, author of the Encyclopedia of Islam (2009), included Armstrong among a group of scholars who he claimed currently conveyed a "more or less objective", as opposed to polemical, view of Islam and its origins to a wide public.
+After the 11 September attacks she was in great demand as a lecturer, pleading for inter-faith dialogue.

-Armstrong has been criticized as misunderstanding theology and medieval history, especially in conservative publications First Things and National Review.
-Hugh Fitzgerald, writing for the New English Review, criticized Armstrong's description of Christopher Columbus as a "Jewish convert to Catholicism", a theory that Fitzgerald suggests is not supported in mainstream academia.